Legendary slugger Hank Aaron dies at age 86

 Aaron was elected to the Hall of Fame on his first ballot in 1982.
 Both the Braves and Brewers retired his No. 44.

+"His courage while pursuing the game's all-time home run record served as an example for millions of people inside and outside of the sports world, who were also aspiring to achieve their greatest dreams.
+His generosity of spirit and legendary accomplishments will live in Cooperstown forever.
+On behalf of the Board of Directors and the entire staff of the Hall of Fame, we send our deepest sympathies to his wife, Billye, and his entire family."

+Aaron endured racist taunts and even death threats with stoic dignity as he chased Babe Ruth's iconic mark of 714 career home runs.

-On April 8, 1974, Aaron hit his 715th home run off Los Angeles Dodgers pitcher Al Downing to break Babe Ruth's long-standing record.
+On April 8, 1974, Aaron hit home run No. 715 off Los Angeles Dodgers pitcher Al Downing to break the record.

+Since 1999 -- the 25th anniversary of Aaron passing Ruth -- the Hank Aaron Award has been presented annually by Major League Baseball to the top hitters in each league.
+Atlanta's Freddie Freeman and Jose Abreu of the Chicago White Sox earned the prestigious honor in 2020.

 --Field Level Media